Karma3Labs/openrank-sdk/README.md

 # OpenRank SDK

 ## EigenTrust by OpenRank
-EigenTrust is powered by [Karma3Labs/GoEigentrust](https://github.com/Karma3Labs/go-eigentrust)
+EigenTrust is powered by [Karma3Labs/GoEigentrust](https://github.com/Karma3Labs/go-eigentrust).
+Documentation for the openrank API [can be found here](https://docs.openrank.com/).

 ### Installation